Showing posts with label granddaugher. Show all posts

 I had a great trip, glad to be home.

-All the pictures that I made were on my old cell phone which is not that great.
+All the pictures I took were on my old cell phone, which isn't that great.

 Which is a shame because I will never return to Philly.